HankB/filededup/README.md

 hbarta@olive:~/Programming/filededup$
 ```

-* `go get github.com/HankB/filededup` will pull in dependencies.
 They can also be installed using the following two commands.
 * `go get github.com/mattn/go-sqlite3`
 * `go get github.com/jessevdk/go-flags`
 * Current Go version `go1.17.6` requires Additional commands to configure the project.
 The resulting files are committed to the repo and need not be repeated.